 From 2008 to 2011, a project ran across three counties of England’s West Midlands to develop new social enterprise care farms for various groups of vulnerable people.
-I sat centrally as one of the founders of the project and brought in over £500k in funding to connect the sectors of farming, health and social care.
+Over £600k in funding was raised to connect the sectors of farming, health and social care.
 Care farms provide health promoting life conditions that can meet people’s needs in ways that few alternatives can match.

 Over 40 new social enterprises were successfully created across the counties of Herefordshire, Worcestershire and Shropshire, creating an autonomous self-managing health and social care system in rural areas.
-In contrast to the communication and control inefficiencies of goliath healthcare systems, these social enterprises benefitted from efficiencies of being at human scale.
+These small scale and distributed social enterprises benefitted from communication and control efficiencies from being at human scale.
 Less emails and meetings, more direct communication in small motivated working teams.
-The benefits of recognising self-managing ‘partness’ within the ‘wholeness’.
 The simplicity beyond complexity.
+What some people are calling Teal Organisation as found in Frederick Laloux’s book of Reinventing Organisations.

 What is Care Farming?